Complete Works of Shakespeare

 The Complete Works of William Shakespeare is the standard name given to any volume containing all the plays and poems of William Shakespeare.
-Some editions include several works that were not completely of Shakespeare's authorship (collaborative writings), such as The Two Noble Kinsmen, which was a collaboration with John Fletcher; Pericles, Prince of Tyre, the first two acts of which were likely written by George Wilkins; or Edward III, whose authorship is disputed.
+Some editions include several works that were not completely of Shakespeare's authorship (collaborative writings), such as The Two Noble Kinsmen, which was a collaboration with John Fletcher; Pericles, Prince of Tyre, the first two acts of which are likely to have been written by George Wilkins; or Edward III, whose authorship is disputed.

+Plays

+These plays are generally classed into 3 main categories: histories, tragedies and comedies.